Is Your Digital Strategy Ready for 2023?

-We’re continuing to explore the ideas sparked at the Digital Impact Summit this fall when we were joined by more than 200 leaders and doers from the nonprofit and public sectors who shared what’s working and what’s not within their organizations.
+We’re continuing to explore the ideas sparked at the Digital Impact Summit this fall when we were joined by more than 200 leaders and doers from the nonprofit and public sectors who shared what’s working and what’s not within their organizations and their digital strategy.

 In addition to the overarching theme of “unleashing curiosity for change,” we heard a lot about how the pandemic drove so much experimentation for most, if not all, mission-driven organizations.
 And how many of you are working hard to incorporate more of that spirit of experimentation into your organization’s lasting culture, not just as a necessary response to a global pandemic.

 As we enter the month of November, many of us are in full-on planning mode for whatever 2023 may throw at us.
 How do we bring this spirit of experimentation with us into our planning discussions and processes?